-Material Participation in a Business
+Material Participation and Business Owners

 How Material Participation Is Determined

-Why Material Participation Is Important for Taxes
+Why Material Participation is Important for Taxes

 Determining whether a business owner's participation in the day-to-day activities of the business affects that owner's personal taxes.
 The owner's taxes are particularly affected if the business has a loss in any given year.